JackDanna/FogentRoleplayTemplate/README.md

 |  35  |        5        |      29      |            5            |   +1 Skill Point   |
 |  36  |        6        |      29      |            5            | +1 Attribute Point |

-## Character Creation
+## Player Character Creation for Campaign Play

-This document introduces a step by step walk through of how to build a character.
+For first time narrators/players it can feel daunting to build a player character.
+These rules will guide you through

+Fear not, as you likely already have all the knowledge you need from the movies, shows, books, and other media you have watched through your life.

+In other systems, player character creation often is just about the mechanical stats.

+In Fogent Roleplay, we'd argue that stats are down stream of who narratively a player character is.
+Instead of starting with the stat of your character

+For people who have never made a character before, it can be quite daunting to know where to start.

+### Step 0: Understand the Setting

+It is imparative to have rough understanding of the setting/world the character you make will be inhabiting.
+By no means do you need to be an lore expert, but you should have a rough idea of the major themes, technology level, and bedrock information for a resident of that world.
+It is the Narrators job to ensure this information if relayed so that everyone is on the same page.

 ### Step 1: Start with an archetype

-For people who have never made a character before, it can be quite daunting to know where to start.
-Fear not, as you likely already have all the knowledge you need from the movies, shows, books, and other media you have watched through your life.

 Picking an archetype is a great starting place to think about a character.
 It doesn't mean that your character has to stick purely to the archetype.
 It is more of a jumping off point.